gchiacchio/AlamoImage/README.md

 pod 'Alamofire', '~> 1.2'
 pod 'AlamoImage'

-# Include the following only if you want to use UIImageView extensions with AlamoImage
+# Include the following only if you want to use UIImageView (NSImageView) extensions with AlamoImage
 pod 'AlamoImage/ImageView'
 ```